 On June 10, 1943, Karski started his journey by the sea.
 After his arrival to Washington, the Polish Ambassador Jan Ciechanowski invited him to move to a room on the second floor of the Polish Embassy, which belonged to his son Władysław, a pilot of the British Royal Air Force, who had died six months earlier.

 There are many places linked to Karski in Warsaw, too.
-The Ministry of Foreign Affairs did not forget about its former outstanding worker.
-A commemorative plaque dedicated to Karski was placed on the MFA building during the celebration of the hundredth anniversary of Karski’s birth in 2014, in appreciation of Karski’s efforts not only on behalf of the Jews, but also for the occupied Poland.
+The Ministry of National Defense of the revived Republic of Poland did not forget about Jan Karski, a former soldier of the Polish Underground State.
+A commemorative plaque dedicated to Karski was placed on the MND building during the celebration of the hundredth anniversary of Karski’s birth in 2014, in appreciation of Karski’s efforts not only on behalf of the Jews, but also for the occupied Poland.
 The date of the unveiling – November 11 – had a symbolic reference to Poland’s regaining of its independence and the Karski’s Year passed by the Polish Parliament.

 (Photo: Polska Agencja Prasowa; Author: Rafał Guz)